Pokémon Mystery Dungeon: Blue Rescue Team and Red Rescue Team: Plot

-Development and technical issue
+Development

+Prior to this game, Chunsoft's products were considered mediocre, even if few games showed signs of recovery such as Torneko's Great Adventure 3 Advance: Mystery Dungeon and 3-Nen B-Gumi Kinpachi Sensei: Densetsu no Kyoudan ni Tate! in 2004.
+During the development of Rescue Team, Kouji Malta, one of the programmers for these two games, and contributed previously on EarthBound and Shiren the Wanderer 2, stated the company went through bad business performance, as employees from Chunsoft would leave the company progressively.

 First revealed in August 2005, the Japanese release date was announced in September.
 More details were released later that month, showing information about the gameplay and plot.
+At E3 2006, Nintendo announced the English release of the games and revealed the release date later that month.

+Technical issue

-In November, Nintendo announced a bug in the Blue Rescue Team version involving its connectivity with its GBA counterpart, Red Rescue Team, which would completely erase the contents of any other Game Boy Advance game besides Red Rescue Team that was loaded into the system.
+In November 2005, Nintendo announced a bug in the Blue Rescue Team version involving its connectivity with its GBA counterpart, Red Rescue Team, which would erase the save file of any other Game Boy Advance game besides Red Rescue Team that was loaded into the system.
 Nintendo quickly patched the bug upon discovering it and issued a new shipment of replacement DS cards with the patch on December 8.
-At E3 2006, Nintendo announced the English release of the games and revealed the release date later that month.